Analyticord/docs/README.md

 ## Authorization (it's spelt authorisation... get it right America)

-Almost all endpoints require authorization, mostly from the bot.
+Almost all endpoints require authorization, mostly from the user.
 Please provide a HTTP header called Authorization with the following

 For user auth: